Consumer Choice Over Shopping Baskets: Theoretical Framework

+In other words, quasilinear quadratic utility implies an exact linear demand, with zero income effects for the non-numeraire goods.
+Throughout this Chapter, I assume $M_i$ is symmetric and positive definite for all $i$.
+This guarantees the invertibility of $M_i$ and is necessary and sufficient for the well-behavedness of $U_i(\boldsymbol{q}_i),\ \forall i$, such that it admits a unique global maximum in $\boldsymbol{q}_i$ (Amir et al., 2017).
+Quasilinearity implies no income effects, a common simplification particularly in response to local changes in prices (Choné and Linnemer, 2020), and for goods individually representing a small portion of total income (Vives, 1987). \\

+A common assumption is to let, as we have so far, $\boldsymbol{q}_i\in\mathbb{R}^K$ - i.e. the consumption bundle can be any vector of $K$ non-negative real numbers.
+However, for $K$ goods, there are up to $2^K$ different feasible consumption bundles; for sufficiently large $K$, this assumption is therefore too strict.
+In this paper, I instead assume rational inattention; physical and technological conditions, mental capacity, and/or individual preferences are said to constrain the space of relevant bundles.
+In line with the literature, I call the subset of all feasible alternative consumption bundles that a consumer pays attention to and evaluates when making a decision the consumer's \textit{consideration set}.\\

-Assume that a representative consumer restricts its purchase decisions to a fixed, exogenous consideration set.
-A consideration set is the subset of a full set of feasible alternatives, that a consumer pays attention to and evaluates when making a decision.
-Let $\mathcal{J}$ be the discrete set of these alternatives, or shopping baskets, $j=1,\ldots,J$ considered by a representative consumer, and $A_{K\times J}$ the matrix representation of the consideration set: a sparse matrix of product presence per unique basket considered, each element $a_{kj}$ constituting the number of units of a given good $k$ in a given basket $j$ considered.
-Each column can be thought of as the equivalent to one possible receipt during a purchase instance.
-Vector $\boldsymbol{z}_{J\times 1}$ is the consumer's level of consumption per basket (divisible for simplicity).
-As written above, we may express the goods consumption bundle $\boldsymbol{q}$ as a \textit{non-negative linear function} of $\boldsymbol{z}$:
+Let $\mathcal{J}_i$ be the discrete set of these alternatives, or \textit{shopping baskets}, considered - individually or in linear combination - by consumer $i$ and indexed $j=1,\ldots,J_i$; and $A_{K\times J_i}$, the matrix representation of the consideration set: a sparse matrix of product presence per unique basket considered, each element $a_{kj}$ constituting the number of units of a given good $k$ in a given basket $j$ considered.\footnote{Each column can be thought of as the equivalent to one possible receipt during a purchase instance.} The columns of matrix $A_i$ are non-zero and unique, though not necessarily linearly independent.\\

-This expression (henceforth the \ref{NN-LF} condition) is evocative of Lancasterian product characteristics models, with the particularity of $\boldsymbol{q}$ being on the LHS and the choice variable on the RHS.
-These differences evolve into an entirely different set of mathematical calculations as a result, and have different implications.\\
+Consumers decide which and how many alternatives to purchase.
+To account for the potential indivisibility of said alternatives, we can model the intensive and extensive margins of this choice via $\hat{\boldsymbol{z}}_{J_i\times 1}$, the unit-normalised choice bundle ($\boldsymbol{1}'\boldsymbol{\hat z}=1$); and $T_i$, the scalar number of transactions pursued.
+Both can be directly observed from transaction data.\\

+\RaggedRight \textbf{Notes}: Each consumer's consideration set incorporates all alternative shopping baskets considered by the consumer.
+Receipts of purchases made by a consumer are one way to identify the structure of said consumer's consideration set.